AlexWendland/public-note/OMSCS/CS6200/Week 3 - Homework 2 (assessed).md

 ## Algorithm

+This algorithm is essentially binary search, though you require to get the bottom of the tree to confirm you have found the replica.

 ### Subproblem

 Consider the subproblem that we are given $S$ a monotonically non-decreasing list of natural numbers of size $k > 1$ with a single duplicate that uses the numbers from $a$ to $a + k - 2$.